Schloss Veldenz: Location

 The site is in the district of Bernkastel-Wittlich in Rhineland-Palatinate (Rheinland-Pfalz).
 It is on a hill spur, roughly 320 m above sea level and 180 m above the level of the Mosel.

 It is on northern hills of the Hunsrück in a side valley of the Mosel through which the Veldenzer Bach flows.
 The town of Bernkastel-Kues is 4 km northeast, the county town of Wittlich is about 15 km northwest, and the nearest city is Trier, 31 km southwest (all distances in a straight line).

 History

 The first written reference to the castle was in the year 1156 (possibly a few years earlier).
-Frederick I (Barbarossa) confirmed the holding by Bishop Albert I of Verdun of the castle together with the surrounding land.
+Frederick I (Barbarossa) confirmed the holding by Albert, the Bishop of Verdun, of the castle together with the surrounding land.

 Since the 12th century, the Counts of Veldenz have been the feudal lords of the land and the castle, which became centre of the County of Veldenz.
 In 1286 Rudolf von Habsburg granted Veldenz city and market charters.